nsankethreddy/Hadoop101/pig/pig.md

 ```
 [FILTER]
 ```
-goodmovies = FILTER avgRatings BY avgRatings > 4.0;
+goodmovies = FILTER avgRatings BY avgRating > 4.0;
 ```
 [JOIN,BY]
 ```